 Procedures and functions are schema objects that consist a set of SQL statements and stored in the server.
 Procedures are supported in PostgreSQL 11.
-In the main window, click $f \propto$ Function to open the function object list.
+In the main window, click $f{(x)}$ Function to open the function object list.

-Click $\bigcirc$ New Function from the object toolbar.
+Click • New Function from the object toolbar.
 Function Wizard will pop up and it allows you to create a function easily.

 - 1. Select the type of the routine: Procedure or Function. - 2.
 Define the parameters.
 Set the Mode, Type Schema, Type, Name and Default Value under the corresponding columns. - 3.
-If you create a function, select the Schema and Return Type from the list. - 4.
-Select the additional function options.
+If you create a function, select the Schema and Return Type from the list.

-Hint: Once click the Skip button, you can go to Options to enable the function wizard.
+Hint: Once uncheck the Show wizard next time option, you can go to Options to enable it.